 - Questions regarding exam results should be submitted in writing within six months of the date results were released.

 Those who pass the examination are designated as certified as diplomates of ABIM.
-The certificate is valid for ten years.
-Maintenance of Certification is required for renewal of certificates.
-The certificates are mailed directly from the engraver within three to four months after candidates are notified of their results.
-Note: your current board certification status is reported on your Physician Login Home Page.Top
+Those receiving initial certificates issued in Fall 2013 and after and MOC certificates issued in 2014 and after will receive certificates, the ongoing validity of which is contingent upon “Meeting MOC Requirements.”
+The certificates are mailed from ABIM within three to four months after candidates are notified of their results.
+Note: your current board certification status, as well as whether you are “Meeting MOC Requirements” is reported on your Physician Login Home Page.Top